Key Takeaways

 There are any number of reasons as to why a contract may be cancelled or terminated.
 Obviously, the ideal scenario is when all of the parties involved are in agreement as to doing so and the reasons as to why.

-If you need help with both parties cancelling a contract, you can post your legal need on UpCounsel’s marketplace.
+If you need help with both parties agree, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.